 Ryan Miller (COL ’17)

 I fight for GU Fossil Free because asking the university to divest from fossil fuels is a tangible change I can affect as a Georgetown undergrad.
 Georgetown could signal to other universities that a greener future is possible.

 One word: Preschoolers.
-As an early childhood educator at Hoya Kids Learning Center, the preschool serving affiliates of Georgetown University’s main campus, I am responsible for preparing my 2 and 3-year-olds for a bright future.
-But with the looming impacts of global climate change, I’m worried that their world will soon be wrought with catastrophic weather events, food, and water shortages, rising seas, decreased plant and animal diversity, and social instability.
+I’m worried that their world will soon be wrought with catastrophic weather events, food, and water shortages, rising seas, decreased plant and animal diversity, and social instability.
 I refuse to stand by while our consumption of fossil fuels destroys the prospects for my little ones to live in full pursuit of life, liberty, and happiness.
-That is why I want my employer, Georgetown University, to DIVEST from the industry fueling climate destruction and INVEST in our future generations.

 Annie Wang (COL ’16)

 I fight because money, influence, or power can never fill my heart with as much love as our momentous mountains or each breath of spring air.
 The Earth, though finite in its resources and size, has the power to leave one endlessly in wonder.
-On the other hand, while money and power are endless they perpetuate greed and have left our earth ravaged and gasping for life.
 I fight ultimately because I believe in the beauty of humanity to overcome previous errors by standing up and fighting to protect our Earth and in my fight I am able to find that human beauty in myself and the world.